Irene Broe: Career

 Broe developed more of a modern style of art compared to her father and brother's more traditional approach.
 Broe sculpted many portrait heads and a small amount of religious art also.
 Broe became a member of the first council of the Institute of the Sculptors of Ireland and took part in their annual exhibitions from 1953-1957.
 From 1953 Broe exhibited more than twenty nine pieces of art at the Royal Hibernian Academy.
-She moved to London in 1958 and continued to work.
+She moved to London in 1958 and continued to work, where she met London-based sculptors, F.E.
+McWilliam and Lynn Chadwick.

 Broe competed in the 1952 Summer Olympics in art (a non-medal event).
-Among her notable pieces are heads of Donagh O'Malley (1968), Arland Ussher (1978), Roger Casement, W.B.
+Among her notable pieces are heads of Irish Free Education pioneer Donagh O'Malley (1968), Arland Ussher (1978), Roger Casement, W.B.
 Yeats, Brendan Behan and Samuel Beckett.
 She also sculpted portrait heads of her father, brother, and son, Shane McDonnell.
 These portraits were made from bronze and have become some of her most famous works.
 Shane learned sculpting from Irene and similarly chose bronze as his primary medium.

-In 2013 the bronze bust of O'Malley sold at an auction for 1,036 US dollars.
-Eight bronze castings have been made of the piece of art.
-The sculpture was made shortly before O'Malley died in 1968, eight bronze castings were made and some can be found within colleges in Ireland such as Trinity College Dublin, the University of Limerick and the National College of Ireland.
+In 2013 the bronze bust of O'Malley sold at an auction for 1,036 US dollars and in 2021 another was sold at auction for $11,960.
+Four bronze castings have been made of the piece of art.
+The sculpture was made shortly before O'Malley died in 1968, four bronze castings were made and some can be found within colleges in Ireland such as Trinity College Dublin, the University of Limerick and the National College of Ireland.
 Her work was exhibited alongside her brother and father, as well as May Power, at the 1955 Institute of the Sculptors of Ireland exhibition in the Hugh Lane Gallery.